DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Hey, Saki.
 How long should we go?"

 "Mmm, some more time I guess?
-But well even I've gotten tired of driving the car."
+But well even I've gotten tired of riding the car."

 They've been on the road three days and three nights.
 By now Kai's party traversed several hundred kilometers.
-Consisting of 30 military cars, closely following each other, their party was starting to run out of both provisions and battery capacities.
+Consisting of 30 military cars, closely following each other, their party was starting to run out of both provisions and battery powers.

 _TL note:_ Interestingly author always mentions batteries, but never oil, like cars don't need it there.

-"It is going to take a while to reach the human city...
+"Seems it is going to take a bit more to reach the human city...
-After all this map is like ten years old, so how reliable it is I'm not sure."
+But this map is like ten years old, so I'm not sure how reliable it is."

-For a while now Saki was continuing to stare at the map of the continent. _TL Note:_ Re-phrased `サキが睨めっこを続ける相手は大陸地図。`
+Saki was continuously starting at the map of the continent.
+_TL Note:_ Re-phrased `サキが睨めっこを続ける相手は大陸地図。` as I'm not sure if you can say something like that in english

 "Hey, isn't that the thing?"